 In 2017, the CFPB adopted rules applicable to payday, title and certain high cost installment loans.
 The rules address the underwriting of covered short-term loans and longer-term balloon-payment loans, including payday and vehicle title loans, as well as related reporting and recordkeeping provisions.
 These provisions have become known as the "mandatory underwriting provisions" and include rules for lenders to follow to determine whether or not consumers have the ability to repay the loans according to their terms.
 On July 7, 2020, the CFPB released a new final rule that revoked the underwriting provisions of the rule but retained and ratified the payment provisions.
-Implementation of the rule's payment requirements may require changes to the Company's practices and procedures for such loans, which could materially and adversely affect the Company's ability to make such loans, the cost of making such loans, the Company's ability to, or frequency with which it could, refinance any such loans, and the profitability of such loans.
+Implementation of the rule's payment requirements may require changes to the Company's practices and procedures for such loans, which could materially and adversely affect the Company's ability to make such loans, the cost of making such loans.
 Additionally, the CFPB may target specific features of loans by rulemaking that could cause us to cease offering certain products, or adopt rules imposing new and potentially burdensome requirements and limitations with respect to any of our current or future lines of business, which could have a material adverse effect on our operations and financial performance.
 The CFPB could also implement rules that limit our ability to continue servicing our financial products and services.